By Peter Staunton

 Real Madrid and Barcelona are without doubt the two most popular and powerful clubs on the planet.
 Nobody can match their money or their popularity.
-However, Bayern is the best team in the world and picking out the club's best player is a tough ask.
+However, Bayern are the best team in the world and picking out their best player is a tough ask.
 Unlike Madrid or Barca there is no one outstanding player.
 The team is a manifestation of a functioning unit.
-This relative lack of glamor, perhaps, overshadows the awesome power of their collective under, first, Jupp Heynckes and, latterly, Pep Guardiola.
-In that transition, Ribery, like his teammates, has scarcely missed a beat.
+This relative lack of glamour, perhaps, overshadows the awesome power of their collective under, first, Jupp Heynckes and, latterly, Pep Guardiola.
+In that transition, Ribery, like his team-mates, has scarcely missed a beat.

 The emergence of the Ronaldo-Messi rivalry in the past few years has distorted the paradigm.
 In the current epoch, it matters not which team won what.
 Increasingly, it matters who came out on top in the battle between those two.
 Never before have two players gone head to head for the title as best player in the world as Ronaldo and Messi have.
 It has warped the game.
 No other player seems to be of any relevance.
 Arsene Wenger was right to point out that individual awards were anathema to a team game.
 But they need not be.
 These Bayern players are a throwback to a time when the team was worth more than the prize individual that decorated it.